surabhisnath/Iterative-Feature-Normalization/README.md

 # Iterative Feature Normalization
 Implementation of the paper ITERATIVE FEATURE NORMALIZATION FOR EMOTIONAL SPEECH DETECTION by Carlos Busso et al. on Ravdess Audio dataset.
+Refer to pdf for analysis and results.